paddyhockey1/Final-Project/README.md

 ![headline](https://github.com/paddyhockey1/Final-Project/assets/170856162/5f2d7619-6b5b-4a4d-944e-1994a6a6d8a5)

-### footer that includes external links to the team's social media pages.
+### Footer that includes external links to the team's social media pages.

 The footer will allow the user to connect with the team's various social media pages.
 These include links to: Instagram, Facebook and Twitter.
 There is also a link to the team's YouTube page where the team's video uploads can be accessed.